abirhosenakram/Termux-Dos-attacker-tool/README.md

 Site Crash with Termux?
 Since this process is done by Telephone, that is, via Termux, the Site does not collapse easily, but when this process is performed with more than 1 person, there may be a slowdown in the Site.

-Since this is a minor attack, it does not affect Large sites (Google, Facebook, etc.) Termux Xerxes installation?
-Download Termux from Google Play…
+Since this is a minor attack, it does not affect Large sites (Google, Facebook, etc.) Termux `overlod` installation?
+Download Termux from f-droid and follow those commands below

 # commands⬇️